 The LED Driver is responsible for taking frames (a description of the color of each LED in a Twilight unit) from the Raspberry Pi and displaying them.
 It works with a via a Ping-Pong of shift register loading.
 The driver first loads a frame into a storage buffer.
 The contents of this buffer are then loaded into another shift register whose values are shifted out into block that actually generates the signal required for the LED Strip the change to the desired color.
 It uses a couple clock signals to manage the timing of each operation in order to meet the specifications laid out below.
-The proposed design can be found in a block diagram below.
+The proposed design can be found in a Figure 2.

 The Power block has two major components, a step down in voltage 120VAC to 12VAC and then the conversion from AC to DC 5v to power the Pi and the LEDs.
 The step down will be performed with a standard iron core transformer.
 The rectification will occur in a two step process, we will first use a full bridge rectifier to convert the AC wave to a DC wave followed by a capacitor to smooth this output.
 The smoothed rectified output will then be fed into a buck transformer, further reducing the voltage down to 5V which will also be smoothed by an accompanying capacitor.
+We are using 2m of LEDs with 60 LEDs / m which draws 3A.
+The Raspberry Pi Zero draws 120mA.

 The SPI to UART block manages the inter unit communication.
 Raspberry Pi Zero comes with a single dedicated UART handler exposed on GPIO.
 But each block could have to support up to 4.
 We therefore use SPI as a way to multiplex a single connection to a PI to the four serial connections it needs to support.
-The design we are using for this is based off of a

-PIC24FJ64GA306, which implements are protocol translating each incoming/outgoing UART connection into a SPI slave.
+The design we are using for this is based off of a PIC24FJ64GA306, which implements are protocol translating each incoming/outgoing UART connection into a SPI slave.

-Above is the proposed default topology.
-Each block is connected to its neighbors via a serial connection and power is distributed via 120VAC rails extending from the wall, into each block and out the otherside, which powers the Pi and LEDs.
+Figure 5 is the proposed default topology.
+Each block is connected to its neighbors via a serial connection and power is distributed via 120VAC rails extending from the wall, into each block and out the other side, which powers the Pi and LEDs.
 While other configurations of the system will be supported this will be the default implementation as it most closely matches the space we are going to deploy the system in.